Skip to content

 Args:

-trackers: A subclass or tuple of `PendingTracker` subclasses to which the pending can be added given the context.
+trackers: A subclass or tuple of `PendingTracker` subclasses to which the pending can be added in the current context.

 **metadata: Arbitrary keyword arguments containing metadata to associate with this Pending instance.